Puerto Princesa: Etymology

-The name Puerto Princesa have several origins.
-It is said to have been attributed by locals to a princess-like maiden who roam the place at certain nights of the year, while other accounts attributed its geographical advantage as a seaport which is a naturally protected area due to its surrounding mountains, and is characterized by a depth able to accommodate any size of shipping vessel.
+The name Puerto Princesa has several possible origins.
+It is said to have been attributed by locals to a princess-like maiden who roams the place on certain nights of the year, while other accounts attribute its geographical advantage as a seaport which is a naturally protected area due to its surrounding mountains, and is characterized by a depth able to accommodate any size of shipping vessel.

-Historically, this place was originally named Port Asuncion after Princess Asuncion, one of the princesses born to Isabella II of Spain and her consort, Francis, Duke of Cádiz.
-When the princess suffered an untimely death, the Queen changed the name to Puerto de la Princesa.
-Eventually, the name was shortened to Puerto Princesa.
+There are two official versions about the actual origin of the name.
+The first is that place was originally named Port of the Princess (Spanish: Puerto de la Princesa) after Infanta Eulalia, one of the princesses born to Isabella II of Spain and her consort, Francis, Duke of Cádiz Another version, however, states that the place was originally named Port Asuncion (Spanish: Puerto de Asunción), allegedly named after another daughter of Isabella II and the Duke of Cadiz.
+In this version, the princess suffered an untimely death, which prompted the Queen to change the name to Puerto de la Princesa, and was eventually shortened to Puerto Princesa.
+However, this second version is likely to be incorrect, as Isabella and Francis did not have a daughter named Asunción.

 History

 Spanish period

-Spanish colonizers founded the settlement on March 4, 1872, in the course of their exploration of the province.
+Spanish colonists founded the settlement on March 4, 1872, in the course of their exploration of the province.
 As they scanned the Palawan shoreline for a capital site, they came upon a hill with steep declivity.
 Rowing to shore, they surveyed the hill and discovered an extensive plateau which they decided as ideal for settlement.

 Soon after, Fr.
 Antonio Muro levelled a portion of the hill to make way for a chapel (that section is now occupied by the Roman Catholic Cathedral, the P.C.
 Barracks and the Rizal Park, the Old Municipal Building used to be there, as well as an Elementary School).
 The first mass celebrated in Puerto Princesa took place at a site where a marker now stands.

-In May 1872, the Port of Puerto Princesa became the center of Spanish Naval Operations in the area because the Bay met all the Navy's requirements.
-Royal Decrees later provided incentives to settlers, and by 1883 the settlement had flourished into a town of twelve roads, a hospital and well-built port.
+In May 1872, the Port of Puerto Princesa became the center of Spanish naval operations in the area because the Bay met all the navy's requirements.
+Royal decrees later provided incentives to settlers, and by 1883 the settlement had flourished into a town of twelve roads, a hospital and well-built port.

 In 1894, Puerto Princesa was recognized by government authorities as one of the most beautiful towns in the country by virtue of the orderly distribution of streets, buildings and houses as well as the cleanliness of the community.